devbkhadka/nodejs-typescript/readme.md

 6. Package.json file will be created in the working folder.

 7. Install necessary node packages in the project folder
-	a. "typescript" for transpailing typescript to javascript
+   - "typescript" for transpailing typescript to javascript
 		```
 		npm install typescript --save-dev
 		```
-	b. "ts-node" to run typescript files.
+   - "ts-node" to run typescript files.
 This is wrapper to node to run .ts files
 		```
 		npm install ts-node --save-dev
 		```
-	c. "@types/node" which is typescript definations of node javascript api so that they can be used in typescript
+    - "@types/node" which is typescript definations of node javascript api so that they can be used in typescript
 		```
 		npm install @types/node --save-dev
 		```